nevermined-io/sdk-js/README.md

 })
 ```

-For an overview of endpoint configurations making up various Nevermind networks, please refer to [`.env.local.example`](https://github.com/oceanprotocol/commons/blob/master/client/.env.local.example) from commons.
+For an overview of endpoint configurations making up various Nevermined networks, please refer to [`.env.local.example`](https://github.com/oceanprotocol/commons/blob/master/client/.env.local.example) from commons.

 ### Examples

-You can see how `nevermind-sdk-js` is used on:
+You can see how `nevermined-sdk-js` is used on:

 - [Integration test](/src/integration/ocean/)